 Control of financial stationery such as official orders, receipt books, cheque and deposit books and invoice control slips is administered by the School Business Manager.
-Official orders are printed on Bradford Council stationery with the school's standard delivery address clearly stated.
+Official orders are produced electronically from Access Education Finance software with the school's standard delivery address clearly stated.
 Used documentation is retained for audit.
 Cheque signatories initial the appropriate line on the invoice control stamp.
+BACS reports are signed and authorised by the Headteacher.